-A SERF must be submitted by April 15, 2023 in order for a Service Enhancement change to be considered for 15% funding in 2023.
-It is important to stress that discussion between PEMA and the county/region should occur before a SERF is submitted.
+A SERF must be submitted by April 15, 2024 for a Service Enhancement change to be considered for 15% funding in 2024.
 Submission of a SERF formally identifies a request to be categorized in Step 2 of the NG911 Service Enhancement Roadmap Development Process.
 The SERF is an electronic form that may be completed online and is available to PSAPs via the Comtech Insights portal.
 Hard copies of the SERF may also be submitted via email.
 Potential service enhancement changes will primarily be identified through review of 911 System Plan submissions.
-The Plans By Cost Type - Detailed Projections and Anticipated Changes Sections and Inventory Section of 911 System Plan submissions will be leveraged to identify potential Service Enhancement requests.
+The Plans By Cost Type - Detailed Projections and Anticipated Changes Sections and

+Inventory Section of 911 System Plan submissions will be leveraged to identify potential Service Enhancement requests.
 PEMA will work with counties/regions to submit a SERF for service enhancement changes identified through the 911 System Plan submissions.